DMY2003/PUBG-Radar/README.md

 5. run `sudo java -jar pubg-radar-with-dependencies.jar <middle_pc_ip> <PortFilter|PPTPFilter> <game_pc_ip>`

 Also Windows version included, don't ask for future updates...

 And use your own map.

+BTW, this one is better https://github.com/Jerry1211/PUBG-Radar same base!